williamnagels/cpptraining/slides/2_compile_time_polymorphism.md

 }
 ```
 ---
-# constexpr
-## decltype
+## constexpr - decltype
-But what if you are using 'auto' and do not have a type 'T'?
+But what if you are using 'auto' and do not know type 'T'?
 ```cpp
 void print(auto const& value)
 {